townsece/hideyt/README.md

 Once installed, the extension should show up in your toolbar.
 Just click the icon while a YouTube tab is loaded to apply the watched filter.
 To remove the filter, refresh the page.

+The extension has some options for fine-tuning what is hidden; to access these options you can navigate to `about:addons` and toggle the options in the `Preferences` tab.